jupyterlite/sphinx-demo/pyodide-kernel-example/docs/source/index.md

-% my-example-sphinx-site documentation master file, created by
+% jupyterlite-sphinx-demo documentation master file, created by
 % sphinx-quickstart on Tue Apr 15 14:26:15 2025.
 % You can adapt this file completely to your liking, but it should at least
 % contain the root `toctree` directive.

-# my-example-sphinx-site documentation
+# jupyterlite-sphinx-demo documentation

 Add your content using `reStructuredText` syntax.
 See the [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html)